-EXP.
-In the following example, Mike's ship has no space to lay flush against Lily's ship and cannot complete the boarding action.
-In this case, Mike may attempt a different action.

-(a) Mike's ship is Entangled with another ship, he wants to cut grapples and move to escape.
+FIG. 4

-Mike's ship is In the Wind's Eye and it is currently at battle sails.
-In order to move, he uses the action Cut Free.
+FIG. 5 EXP.
+MIKE'S SHIP IS ENTANGLED WITH ANOTHER SHIP, HE WANTS TO CUT GRAPPLES AND MOVE TO ESCAPE.
+Mike's ship is in the wind's eye and it is currently at battle sails.
+In order to move, he uses the Seamanship Action "Cut Free".
 His skill test is successful.
-Mike moves his ship yard arm distance away from his opponent (b).

-Normally, the Cut Free action would cause Mike's ship to move using the speed 1 tool (c), but, because the ship is In the Wind's Eye, (d) all Mike can do is make a turn using the speed 1 tool turn.
+Mike moves his ship yard arm distance away from his opponent Normally, the cut free action would cause Mike's ship to move using the speed 1 template, but, because the ship is in the wind's eye, all Mike can do is make a turn using the speed 1 template turn.
+He would like to use the rally crew action to remove one point of fatigue and ends his ship's move activation, but he cannot since he cut grapples during his ship's activation.

+PLAYING THE GAME

-THE SHOOTING PHASE
+THE ATTACK PHASE N.T.

+New terms for this section

-OUT OF ACTION: A ship becomes Out of Action when it is both Crippled and Shaken.
+OUT OF ACTION A ship becomes Out of Action when it is both Crippled and Shaken.
 A ship that is Out of Action is no longer combat effective and its status is marked by having both a Shaken and Crippled token.
-Once in this state, a ship can no longer move, take actions, make attacks, and is effectively out of the game.
+Once in this state, a ship can no longer move, take Seamanship or Crew Actions, make attacks, and is effectively out of the game.
 Out of Action ships remain on the table as obstacles unless they sink during the End Phase.

-FULL TURN: If a rule calls for a ship to make a Full Turn, the ship must pivot all the way until its edge lays flat against the movement tool's angled edge.

-LINE OF SIGHT: This determines whether or not a ship can see its target.
-There is Line of Sight if a line can be drawn from the midpoint of any of the ship's edges to the midpoint of any edge and at least one corner of the target ship's base or if a line can be drawn from the mid-point and a corner on the same side of the base to the mid-point of any edge of the target ship's base (FIG. 7).

-BROADSIDE PATH: The area into which a ship may make Broadside attacks.
+FULL TURN If a rule calls for a ship to make a Full Turn, the ship must pivot all the way until its edge lays flat against the movement tool's angled edge.
+LINE OF SIGHT This determines whether or not a ship can clearly see its target.
+There is Line of Sight if a line can be drawn from the mid-point of any of the ship's edges to the mid-point of any edge and at least one corner of the target ship's base (FIG. 7).
+BROADSIDE PATH The area into which a ship may make Broadside attacks.
 To determine the Broadside Path, draw two parallel lines perpendicular to the width the firing ship's base going toward the target ship.
-If any part of the target ship's base falls within those two lines, the ship is within the Broadside Path (FIG. 8).
+If any part of the target ship's base falls within those two lines, the ship is within the Broadside Path (FIG. 8) FIG. 7

-S.P.
-During the Shooting Phase, players will alternate activating and shooting with their ships, 1 ship at a time, until all ships have activated.
-After a ship has activated, remove its Wake marker to indicate that it has shot (or won't) this phase.
-If it does make an attack, it must make an attack of only one type, Broadside or Partial Fire attack.

-DESIGNER'S NOTE

-When measuring distances, always measure between the two closest points even if the two closest points are outside of the Broadside Path or Line of Sight.

-When determining the total number of dice for any attack, priority for bonuses are applied to the base number in this order: 1) Reduce the total dice by the ship's current fatigue level down to the minimum.
-2) Add bonuses and stat increases.
-3) Apply penalties and stat decreases (other than Fatigue) 4) Apply any effect that multiplies the total.
-5) Apply any effect that divides the total.

-BROADSIDE

-A ship may fire 1 or 2 Broadside attacks per turn (one from each side of the ship).
-The following qualifications must be met for each side:

-- " The target ship is within Cannon Shot or less of the firing ship. - " The target ship must be at least partially within the Broadside Path of the firing edge. - " There must be Line of Sight to the target ship from the firing edge. - " The side firing has no Reload marker.
+FIG. 8 During the Attack Phase, players will alternate attacking with their ships, 1 ship at a time, until all ships have activated.
+After a ship has activated, remove its Wake marker to indicate that it has attacked (or won't) this phase.
+During an Attack Phase activation, a ship may instead take an additional Crew Action if the ship has no opposing ships within Pistol Shot.
+If it does make an attack, it may make 1 (and only 1) of the following attacks: Broadside, Partial Fire, or Close Combat. " BROADSIDE A ship may fire 1 or 2 Broadside attacks in a turn (one from each side of the ship).
+The following qualifications must be met for each side: • The target ship is within Cannon Shot or less of the firing ship. • The target ship must be at least partially within the Broadside Path of the firing edge. • There must be Line of Sight to the target ship from the firing edge. • The side firing has no reload marker.